Family Violence Prevention Program

 About the program

-Shelters and transition homes that serve First Nations, Inuit, Métis, urban and Northern communities across Canada provide vital services to Indigenous women, children, families and 2SLGBTQQIA+ people facing violent situations.
+Emergency and second-stage shelters (transition homes) that serve First Nations, Inuit, Métis, urban and Northern communities across Canada provide vital services to Indigenous women, children, families and 2SLGBTQI+ people facing family violence.

-The program also funds activities and key supports to help prevent future violence.
+The program also funds activities and key supports to help prevent family violence.

 The program funds:

-The program supports activities that increase awareness of gender-based violence and provide families and communities with:
+The program supports activities that address family violence and provide families and communities with:

 Family violence activities of various scopes are funded each year to support Indigenous communities across Canada.

-The program also provides core funding to the National Aboriginal Circle Against Family Violence to build shelter capacity and act as a national coordinator by supporting Indigenous-led shelters and their staff through:
+The program also provides core funding to the National Indigenous Circle Against Family Violence to build shelter capacity and act as a national coordinator by supporting Indigenous-led shelters and their staff through:

-For more information about budget investments to prevent family violence consult:
+For more information about 2020 to 2022 budget investments to prevent family violence consult:

 Who can apply

-To find out more about how to apply for funding for different types of projects, consult:
+Indigenous applicants are prioritized.
+To find out more about how to apply for funding for different types of projects, consult: eligible recipients.

 Deadlines